nondefyde/coderealm-api/README.md

 ### Getting Started
-- Clone the repository `git clone git remote add origin https://nondefyde@bitbucket.org/emmanuel_okafor/yaply-api.git`
+- Clone the repository `git clone git remote add origin https://github.com/nondefyde/coderealm-api`
-- Change into the directory `cd yaply`
+- Change into the directory `cd coderealm`
 - Install all required dependencies with `npm install`
 - Start the application with `npm run dev`
 - You can seed with `{BASE_URL}/seeds/setups`